ChristofferFlensburg/cnv-caller/README.md

 cnv-caller
 ==========

-A cnv, snv and clonality caller.
+A cnv, snv and clonality tracker.

 Best way to run it
 ==================
+The pipeline uses some public resources, such as dbSNP and COSMIC data.
-is to download the self contained example, make sure that it runs properly, and then run on your own data.
+Instead of downlaoding all those separately, it is easier to download the self contained example, containing all such resources for hg19, make sure that it runs properly, and then run on your own samples.

 1) download and unzip https://www.dropbox.com/s/egse96gb8n1xq4t/example.zip?dl=0
+*** This is currently not up to date! ***

-2) make sure you have all the needed R-packages. (or proceed to 3 and handle the errors)
+2) make sure you have all the needed R-packages. (or proceed to 3 and handle the errors as they come)

 3) Run the example. (this should confirm that the pipeline works on your computer)